harrison-broadbent/personal_site/source/running.html.md

 - **Fueling:**
   - Eat more than you think you need in the race.
 My first marathon I think I had `~3-4` gels, my most recent one I think I ate `~6.5` gels.
-  - It was pretty crazy reflecting on that and realizing that some of my earlier marathon "bonks" could probably be partially-attributed to poor fuelling instead of under-training.
+  - It was pretty crazy reflecting on that and realizing that some of my earlier marathon "bonks" could be partially-attributed to poor fuelling instead of under-training.